Celebrating the handover of St Denis by SCDC to FoFC – photo gallery

 Click on the first photo to bring up the gallery – then use the arrows to scroll through the other photos.
 There's a caption under each photo.

 Not happy with a photo?
-Please refer to Hatley Parish Council’s Privacy Policy – especially the second paragraph headed ‘Hatley website’ – and if necessary e-mail Nicola Pearce, Parish Clerk.
+Please refer to Hatley Parish Council’s General privacy policy – especially the second paragraph headed ‘Hatley website’ – and if necessary e-mail the Parish Clerk.

 Celebrating St Denis' church

-There's much to celebrate about St Denis' church in East Hatley – first, and most importantly, it still exists as a building we can stand back to admire, walk around and (on occasion) go inside.
+There's much to celebrate about St Denis' church in East Hatley – first, and most importantly, it still exists as a building in which we can admire its medieval structure, walk around and (from May 2022) go inside.

-From 1959, when it was last used for worship, until 2002 it didn't look that way at all, but in the following decade much was done to turn a building in serious danger of collapse into a 'safe shell' (albeit without any windows and hardly any floor) – and then, hooray, hand it on to the Friends of Friendless Churches who would be 'willing to take the freehold of the Grade II* listed church of St Denis, East Hatley and safeguard it in perpetuity’.
+But, from 1959, when it was last used for worship, until 2002 it didn't look that way at all; thankfully over the following four years much was done to turn a building in serious danger of collapse into a 'safe shell' (albeit without any windows and hardly any floor) – and, hooray, give to the Friends of Friendless Churches, who would be 'willing to take the freehold of the Grade II* listed church of St Denis, East Hatley and safeguard it in perpetuity’.

 Then in 2017, on a rather damp July evening, came the wonderful occasion when South Cambs District Council, owners of the building since 1985, handed over a ceremonial key to the Friends of Friendless Churches in front of over 50 local people and dignitaries (after the customary speeches and Champagne of course).